 - 5.15 A Neighbourhood Plan policy ideas consultation event, held in October 2021, asked a number of questions in relation to housing, including views on the scale and location of new housing which the Neighbourhood Plan could usefully seek to deliver above and beyond the Local Plan housing figure, the type and tenure and also for feedback on second homes.
 Over the two days, 190 people attended the exhibitions of which 160 were local residents.
 Other attendees included business owners, visitors and those who worked in the town. - 5.16 Responses indicated that in relation to the issue of the scale and location of new housing, there is a high degree of scepticism as to whether any new housing is required at all (36 in favour and 51 against).
-Where there was an acceptance of new housing there was a very strong view expressed that this should be aimed at local people who cannot afford to buy in the town currently, and there was a strongly expressed concern that new housing may just become second homes.
-This is also reflected in the Residents' Survey that supports the Housing Needs Assessment.

-5.17 The Neighbourhood Plan Working Party undertook a 'Call for Sites' between May and June 2021.
+Where there was an acceptance of new housing there was a very strong view expressed that this should be aimed a local people who cannot afford to buy in the town currently, and there was a strongly expressed concern that new housing may just become second homes.
+This is also reflected in the Residents' Survey that supports the Housing Needs Assessment. - 5.17 The Neighbourhood Plan Working Party undertook a 'Call for Sites' between May and June 2021.
 The emphasis of the Call for Sites was on exploring options to deliver 'affordable housing' as the 'strategic housing' target for the town set by the emerging Local Plan has been met through the proposed allocations in the emerging Local Plan.
 Four sites were submitted.
-The policy ideas consultation event sought feedback from the public on the 4 potential sites which is summarised below and can be found in the AECOM Site Options Assessment which is a supporting document to the Neighbourhood Plan.
+The policy ideas consultation event sought feedback from the public on the 4 potential sites which is summarised below (full write up will be included in the Consultation Statement when the Neighbourhood Plan is submitted):

-Site CFS1: Land north of Mill Road (note, this connects to land at Holkham Road W0/7 which is an allocation in the emerging Local Plan)
+Site CFS1: Land north of Mill Road (note, this is land at Holkham Road W0/7 and is a preferred site in the emerging Local Plan)

-- o Objections to building on Mill Farm - o Concerns over the impact on the existing business on the site - No holiday homes/second homes - o Some support for partial development of the site - o New homes should be affordable/for local people - Concerns relating to traffic and drainage - o Concerns relating to environmental impact e.g. landscape/AONB
+- Objections to building on Mill Farm - $\circ$ $\,$ Concerns over the impact on the existing business on the site - No holiday homes/second homes - Some support for partial development of the site - New homes should be affordable/for local people - Concerns relating to traffic and drainage - o Concerns relating to environmental impact e.g. landscape/AONB